Thyroid Eye Disease Phases

 • The eyeball and eyelid both appear normal (no redness/swelling)

-Diagram of eye during 'acute' Thyroid Eye DiseaseDiagram of eye during 'acute' Thyroid Eye DiseaseDiagram of eye during 'acute' Thyroid Eye Disease
+Diagram of the eye during periods of high inflammation from Thyroid Eye DiseaseDiagram of the eye during periods of high inflammation from Thyroid Eye DiseaseDiagram of the eye during periods of high inflammation from Thyroid Eye Disease

 • What’s happening behind the eye?